How To Add Charts And Graphs To WordPress

 Click on ‘Visualizations‘ …

-Select the element to be added to your content and click the “insert” icon …
+Select the chart or graph you want to add to your content and click the “insert” icon …

-After you have finished adding the item, click on Publish to publish (or update) your post or page …
+Once you have added the element, click on Publish to publish (or update) your post or page …

-Once your page/post has been published, click ‘View post’ to see the results …
+Once the page/post has been published, click ‘View post’ to see the end result …

-As mentioned earlier, Visualizer also displays responsive graphs for mobile browsers …
+As mentioned previously, Visualizer also displays responsive charts and graphs for mobile browsing …

-As you can see, the Visualizer plugin lets you add and customize dynamic charts and graphs in your content.
-You can update your data and the changes will automatically be reflected wherever you have inserted your charts, graphs, comparison bars , etc. in your website.
-This is great if you’re working with dynamic graph information in WordPress.
+As you can see, Visualizer allows you to insert and customize dynamic charts and graphs in your content.
+You can change your data and the changes will automatically be reflected throughout your site.
+This makes adding dynamic graph data in WordPress really easy.

-The plugin developers have created a series of tutorials you can refer to to learn how to edit, customize and use WordPress Visualizer.
+The developers of this plugin have created a number of step-by-step tutorials you can use to learn how to edit, customize and use Visualizer.

 Congratulations!
-Now you know how to easily add appealing and dynamic charts and graphs to your WordPress posts and pages with WP Visualizer.
+Now you know how to create appealing and interactive pie charts and graphs in WordPress.